Streamlinelv/cartbounty/readme.txt

 * etc.

 If WordPress changes the location of "admin-ajax.php" file, then will have to update it.

-Since version 2.0.1 plugin also uses WooCommerce Checkout form input field class "input-text" in order to trigger save action from all form fields.

 *Please note that this link to ActiveCampaign has been linked under an affiliate marketing program which helps us to support and invest in the future evolution of this plugin since we get a small percentage of earnings for each new ActiveCampaign customer.